vizzuhq/vizzu-workshops/2023-11-01-PyData_NYC/README.md

 If you're accustomed to working with Python packages locally and prefer having everything set up on your machine, this pathway is for you.

-- **Environment Setup**: Install Streamlit, streamlit-vizzu, and pandas (along with their dependencies) in a virtual environment.
+- **Environment Setup**: Install Streamlit, streamlit-vizzu, and ipyvizzu-story (along with their dependencies) in a virtual environment.
 Both pip and conda are great options for this step.

+`pip install streamlit streamlit-vizzu ipyvizzu-story`
 - **Download Sample Materials**: Grab the sample apps and datasets using [this link](https://github.com/vizzu-streamlit/streamlit-vizzu-intro/archive/refs/heads/main.zip).
 Download and extract the zip file to a convenient location on your computer.
 - **Get Ready to Share**: Planning to showcase your work publicly?
 Create a free account at [Streamlit Community Cloud](https://streamlit.io/cloud) to share your apps with the world.
 Keep in mind that Streamlit requests access to all your public repositories.
 If this raises any concerns for you, a straightforward solution is to create a new GitHub account.